 Source: The Financial Brand

-The good news is that at least 22% of respondents understand that, in order to achieve a better customer experience, they need to remove the legacy system and replace it with modern core banking.
+The good news is that at least 22% of respondents understand that, in order to achieve a better customer experience, they need to remove the legacy system and replace it with modern core banking solution.
 The bad news is that not every bank uses design thinking and has UX architects for their system development.
 In addition, not every core banking vendor provides user-centered, modern looking, automated solutions.

 2. Truth: Every banking “Titanic” has its own iceberg